“Business” is defined as an activity (or series of activities) done:

 How Gibbs Wright Litigation Lawyers can help

-You can discuss your business disputes with our business litigation team here at Gibbs Wright Lawyers in a no-obligation, confidential consultation.
+You can discuss your business disputes with our business litigation team here at Gibbs Wright Lawyers in a confidential consultation.